 B.A., Whitman College, 2009

-I am pursuing fieldwork in Western Massachusetts to investigate how the acoustic degradation of song across distance influences communication and related population processes in songbirds, with Song Sparrows (Melospiza melodia) as my focal species.
+For my dissertation work, I'm pursuing field research in Western Massachusetts as well as lab research on the UMass campus to investigate how the acoustic degradation of song across distance influences territorial communication, song learning, signal perception, and related population processes in songbirds, with song sparrows (Melospiza melodia) and swamp sparrows (Melospiza georgiana) as my focal species.

 Prior to joining the Organismic and Evolutionary Biology graduate program here at the University of Massachusetts - Amherst, I worked in the Division of Vertebrate Zoology at the American Museum of Natural History.
 During my undergraduate career at Whitman College, I performed senior thesis research examining the effects of habitat on geographic patterns of song sharing in Dickcissels (Spiza americana) with Dr. Tim Parker.